11.22.1.Email archive job configuration

 What are the advantages of combining the shortcutting methods for the user?

-Companies use the “Keep original” archiving method on a daily basis.
-This archiving method ensures that the emails and their attachments are ready at hand during the time when they are still in use.
-After certain time period (usually after 6 months), it is pointless to keep these emails in the mailbox(es), as they take up too much space.
+Companies use the “Keep original” archiving method on a daily base.
+This archive method ensures, that the emails and its attachments are ready at hand during the time when they are still in use.
+After certain time period (usually after 6 months) it is redundant to keep these emails in the mailbox(es), as they take up too much space.
 However, these emails must be still easily accessible at any time.
-For this reason, it is recommended to replace them with shortcuts, which save space in the mailboxes and guarantee easy access to the older mailbox items.
-By combining the shortcut methods the end user will easily achieve the desired result.
+From this reason, it is recommended to replace them with shortcuts, which save space in the mailboxes but guarantee easy access to the older mailbox items.
+With combining the shortcut methods the end user will easily achieve the demanded result.

 This use case will demonstrate how to configure an Email Archiving job, which will archive the items older than 10 days, while keeping them in the original file location.
 The job will also replace these items with shortcuts after 6 months.
 The job combines the “Keep original” archiving method with the shortcutting after the item reaches a certain age (6 months in this use case).
 The size of the items to be archived and shortcutted can be set as well.